Email Marketing Made Simple: How To Start & Run A Successful Email Marketing Campaign

 How To Start An Email Marketing Campaign

-Email marketing starts with building an awesome list.
-This means that you’re going to have to use some kind of opt in form to generate interest for your list.
+How can email marketing fuel your overall inbound strategy?
+Well email marketing starts with building an awesome list.
+This means that you're going to have to use some kind of opt in form to generate interest for your list.

 You know the type: